 - the main member, if you are a dependant under a family insurance policy;

-- your employer, if you are covered by an insurance policy your employer has taken out;
+- your policy holder (usually your employer), if you are covered by an insurance policy they have taken out on your behalf;

 - brokers and other agents (this may be your broker if you have one, or your employer's broker if they have one); and